Entropic curvature on graphs along Schr{\"o}dinger bridges at zero temperature: Main results : examples of entropic curvature bounds along Schr odinger bridges on graphs

+\end{theorem} The proof of this result is a simple adjustment of the proof of Theorem 1.1 in \cite{GRST14}, which is left to the reader. \begin{remarks} \begin{itemize} \item Even if the $\widehat \pi_i$'s are $W_1$-optimal couplings in $\Pc(\X_i^2)$, there is no reason for $\pi^{(n)}$ to be a $W_1$-optimal coupling of $\nu_0$ and $\nu_1$ in $\Pc(\X^2)$, and therefore for $(Q^{(n)}_t)_{t\in[0,1]}$ to be a $W_1$-geodesic.
+Therefore, the convexity property \eqref{deplacebisbis} on the product space $(\X,d,m,L)$ slightly differs from the convexity property given by Definition \ref{defcourb}. \item One will see on the discrete hypercube $\X=\{0,1\}^n$, that working directly on the product space provides convexity properties that can not be derived from the tensorization property of Theorem \ref{tenso}. \end{itemize} \end{remarks}

-For each of the discrete spaces $(\X,d,m,L)$ presented below, we describe the Schr\"odinger path at zero temperature and, as a main result, we give a $C$-displacement convexity property \eqref{deplacebis} satisfied by the reversible measure $m$ by specifying the family of costs $C=(C_t)_{t\in(0,1)}$.
+Let us now present results for specific discrete spaces $(\X,d,m,L)$.
+For each of these spaces, we describe the Schr\"odinger path at zero temperature and, as a main result, we give a $C$-displacement convexity property \eqref{deplacebis} satisfied by the reversible measure $m$ by specifying the family of costs $C=(C_t)_{t\in(0,1)}$.
 The strategy of proof of these results is explained in section \ref{proof}.